27 Plants that Resist, Repel, and Trap Spider Mites

 • Applicator: I’ve used these 1- or 2-gallon spray bottles sold by Chapin or Vivosun, but any sprayer will work just fine.

-• Neem Oil: My preferred brands are Verdana Neem Oil and Bliss Neem Oil, but any decent neem oil concentrate will work just fine.
+• Neem Oil: My preferred brands are Verdana Neem Oil and Neem Bliss Neem Oil, but any decent neem oil concentrate will work just fine.

 • Soap: You need an emulsifier to ensure that your neem oil and water mix well.
 I’ve used Dr. Bonner’s, Mrs. Meyer’s, or Safer Brand over the years.
 But really, any mild soap will do.
 Dawn is fine for some people, but I’m willing to pay a tiny bit more to get something without the unnecessary chemicals.